Claken/Piscine_Flutter/mobileModule00/README.md

 # Launch an exercice

-Go to a folder a execute this command : <br/>
+Go to one of the four folders and execute this command : <br/>

 ```
 flutter run